A day of culture in

 Snap up a bite to eat

 Once you’ve had your fill of artwork for the morning, it’s time for lunch.
 Located at the Darwin Waterfront, the style of Snapper Rocks restaurant was guided by the sweeping views of Darwin Harbour.
 Their love of the ocean and the amazing local produce on offer in the Top End results in a casual, fun, ‘beach-house’ like environment with an incredible seafood menu.
-Their extensive wine and cocktail list are also a highlight.
-With award winning staff at the helm of this place, alongside their restaurant practices of sourcing locally and reducing their environmental footprint, this lunch spot ticks all the boxes.
+With award-winning staff at the helm, this lunch spot ticks all the boxes.

 Take the back roads